Nancy Evans Bush's distressing NDE

 The need to understand

-Nancy Evans' story goes on explaining how, from that experience and its effects, her interest in NDEs had arisen (and especially for the distressing ones), along with the need to know what the meaning of these experiences could be for those who live them.
+Nancy Evans' story goes on explaining how, from that experience and its effects, her interest in NDEs had arisen (especially for the distressing ones), along with the need to know what the meaning of these experiences could be for those who live them.
 Her book is certainly interesting and worth reading.
-As for her NDE and the devastating consequences she had in her life for some years, perhaps it may have occurred that she was involved (or rather, she found herself involved in spite of herself) into a crucial problem for human knowledge, without having the resources to be able to get out of it quickly and easily.
-The problem of reality is in fact known in philosophy from the dawn of time, and it is clear that our knowledge of what is real depends on two essential factors: the first one is the instrument of perception, interpretation and knowledge, that is our mind (with all the programs acquired or elaborated), which determines the subjective reality, while the second is the presence of another person or a group of other people with whom exchange information, to determine the consensus needed to establish what can be considered as objective reality.
-In the context of her experience – typically subjective – Evans' conscious Ego was probably involved by a psychic nucleus that until then had remained unconscious, and, having no defenses, she was overwhelmed.
+As for her NDE and the devastating consequences it determined in her life for some years, perhaps it may have occurred that she was involved (or rather, she found herself involved in spite of herself) into a crucial problem for human knowledge, without having the resources to be able to get out of it quickly and easily.
+In fact, the problem of reality has been known in philosophy for a long time, and it is clear that our knowledge of what is real depends on two essential factors: the first one is the instrument of perception, interpretation and knowledge, that is our mind (with all the programs acquired or elaborated), which determines the subjective reality, while the second is the presence of another person or a group of other people with whom exchange information, to determine the consensus needed to establish what can be considered as objective reality.
+In the context of her experience – typically subjective – Evans' conscious Ego was probably involved by a psyche's nucleus that until then had remained unconscious, and, having no defenses, she was overwhelmed.
 As for the symbol of the yin and yang used to represent the messenger circles, it is not excluded that, while not consciously remembering it, she had acquired some information about it in the course of her life, before having her NDE.

 Pam Reynolds